z3l4w5/tintin-space/content/docs/part1/chapter7/2/_index.md

 **NOTE** We can override the page size specified in the configuration using the Paginate property by passing it as an additional argument to the .Paginate function.
 For example, .Paginate $posts 5 puts 5 posts in one page.
 {{< /hint >}}

-## 7.2.4Rendering a list of subsections
+## 7.2.4 Rendering a list of subsections

 The community blogs are a subsection of the blog section of the website.
 Each index page has a variable called .Sections, which gets a list of the child sections for index pages.
 Using this variable allows us to show the child pages for each section with the current page.
 Without providing a list of subsections on the list pages, we leave pages like these unreachable.
 In this section, we will also add a list of subsections to the first of the section pages (figure 7.6).

 {{< figure src="Figure7.6.svg" title="Figure 7.6 The index page for the Acme Corporation website using a list instead of an index template.
 (Images by tookapic, ds_30, and Robert Wilkos on Pixabay.)" >}}

-We can use the Paginator object to detect if this is the first page (https:// github.com/hugoinaction/hugoinaction/tree/chapter-07-resources/05).
+We can use the Paginator object to detect if this is the first page (https://github.com/hugoinaction/hugoinaction/tree/chapter-07-resources/05).
 If  the  user is on page 1, we can display the header for posts (versus subsections) and the list of subsections.
 The following listing uses .Sections in the index page of a section to provide the subsections in a Hugo template.

 {{< details title="Listing 7.16  Providing the list of subsections (layouts/modern/list.html)" open=true >}}
 ![Listing7.16](Listing7.16.svg)